Thrive-Online enables you to:

 - Measure and report on the progress of whole groups and individuals over time.

-To date, more than 34,000 staff have received Thrive training in the UK and beyond, ensuring approximately 400,000 children and young people have access to the Thrive Approach.
+To date, more than 40,000 staff have received Thrive training in the UK and beyond, ensuring more than 500,000 children and young people have access to the Thrive Approach.

 They are supported by more than 4,000 Licensed Practitioners and more than 10,000 staff, who use Thrive-Online for class or group screening.